 Cost of Attendance

-Your actual cost of attendance (COA) will be unique to you.
-However, the estimated average costs we provide are important for two reasons:
+Your cost of attendance (COA) will ultimately depend on your individual circumstances.
+Still, the estimated average costs we provide matter for two key reasons:

-• Your total amount of financial aid cannot exceed the cost of attendance.
-This means that the total amount of money that you can receive from all sources – grants, scholarships, loans and student employment – cannot add up to more than the cost of attendance.
+1. Your total financial aid cannot exceed your COA.
+This means the combined amount you receive from all sources—grants, scholarships, loans, and student employment—cannot be greater than the cost of attendance.

-• The numbers we provide are based on averages.
-Your actual costs may be less than or greater than the estimated COA.
-However, this information is essential in helping you plan for college and build a realistic budget.
+2. Our figures are based on averages.
+Your actual expenses may be lower or higher than the estimated COA.
+Even so, these estimates are an essential tool for planning ahead and creating a realistic college budget.

 Undergraduate Cost of Attendance